 Finding the Right Bipolar Treatment for You

 Although holistic treatments have been found to be a successful supplement to treatment, they are not a total substitute for medical care.
 As mentioned above, the best approach is a combination of conventional therapies like medication and counseling and holistic treatments.
-You can find out more about these forms of treatment by calling our toll-free helpline listed on this page.
+You can find out more about these forms of treatment by calling our toll-free helpline at 269-280-4673.
 Our caring admissions coordinators are available 24 hours a day to answer your questions.

 By Becca Owens